Nikon D3500 vs Canon SX50

 The D3500 is a recent model that features in the current product line-up of Nikon.
 In contrast, the SX50 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the SX50 was succeeded by the Canon SX60.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Canon websites.

 Review summary: Nikon D3500 vs Canon SX50

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D3500 or the Canon SX50 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Nikon D3500:

 - More detail: Offers more megapixels (24 vs 12MP) with a 44% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger sensor captures a wider spectrum of light and dark details.